 On the Human Resources division, organisations have been actively hiring at the junior end of the market but an increasing number of senior roles are becoming available, with contract hires being preferred over permanent.

-Marketing and Communications recruitment in Surrey was also slow at the start of the year but again, things have picked up significantly, specifically as companies look to fill niche vacancies including roles across Digital and E-commerce.
+Marketing and Communications recruitment in Surrey was also slow at the start of the year but again, things have picked up significantly, specifically as companies look to fill marketing executive jobs and niche vacancies including roles across Digital and E-commerce.

 Job seekers are no longer solely interested in salaries when looking for a new position.
 Nowadays, they take into consideration the full package including working hours, benefits and the availability of flexible or agile working.
 Being able to offer flexibility is now vital for organisations if they want to attract the top quality candidates.